RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: MFIN 10K/Q

-FIGURE 1: Adjusted ROAA, which reflects core performance, has declined in the last 2 years to a quarterly and cyclical low of 0.9% at 4Q23 although 1Q24 rose slightly due to anomalous income items.
-Given the overall strength in the economy and consumer spending and confidence, this is concerning. ~1.00% ROA is what less volatile, better asset-quality commercial banks target.
+FIGURE 1: Core ROAA, which removes distortion from non-recurring items, has declined in the last 3 years to a quarterly and cyclical low of 0.89% at 4Q23 and was 0.94% at 3Q24.
+This is worse than much lower risk, less volatile, better asset-quality commercial banks which usually target a ~1.00% ROA.
+Given the overall strength in the economy and resilience in consumer spending and confidence, this is concerning.

 (Ex.
 Taxi Medallion impact)